Trunch History

 In the 19th.
 Century Fullers were ubiquitous in the Trunch records - parish records, census, trade directories and electoral rolls.
 As far as I can tell the families originated from William Fuller and Sarah (nee Kerrison) who lived in Gimingham.
 They had several children in the late 1700s and it was Charles, born April 5th.
 1790 and Robert, born Dec.
 6th.
 1797, who moved to Trunch and had large families here.
 William was a brickmaker and agricultural labourer and his sons and grandsons also worked on the land.
 Robert however was a carter as well as a labourer and two of his sons followed him in this trade.

 Josiah Fuller (in wedding photo below) in particular did very well moving on from being a carter to having a grocers and drapers shop (below) for over 30 years.
 His son Arthur then took over the shop and another son, Albert was a small farmer.
-In the 1978 scrap book there is a letter from Josiah's grandson.

 Picture